merciremi/remicodes/_drafts/refactoring-in-practice-1.md

   }
 {% endhighlight %}

-Each `highlight` is created from a specific `book`, and contains the `position` of the highlight in the book, the actual `quote` and a `timestamp`.
+Each `highlight` is created from a specific `book`, and contains the `position` of the highlight in the book, the actual `quote`, and a `timestamp`.

-My Rails application needs a few ActiveRecord models to find and/or persist data in my database.
+My Rails application needs a few ActiveRecord models to find and persist data in my database.

 {% highlight txt %}